Alcones1/nr1-pathpoint/README.md

 ### <a id="Stages"></a>Stages ###

-The different stages of a Pathpoint, will allow you to see the business processes at a high level, and for each commercial stage, different services and methods are presented at the system level.
+The different stages of a Pathpoint, will allow you to see the business processes at a high level, and notice how for each commercial stage, different services and methods are presented at the system level.
 Based on business information, PathPoint previews latency indicators.

 And the information related to a particular stage, including the errors for each one of them, can be viewed on REAL TIME at a high level.

-On the following graphic, you can see that this Pathpoint has 5 stages in process.
+On the following graphic, you can see that this Pathpoint has five stages in process.

 ![cambiar](screenshots/stagesb.png)